ayonious/Best-Practices-Kubernetes/aws/README.md

 >........................
 >```

+If you are getting error like binary missing and someone is asking you to run ./kubernetes/cluster/get-kube-binaries.sh
+Then run just it and then copy the kubectl file to the proper path to make the run successful

 If you have saved docker containers in EC2 container service then to download them you have to create "secrets" the secrets yaml file(aws.yaml) should look like this